synt-xerror/neogities/README.md

 ---

-## Future Features
+## Features
-- Support for `.neoignore` to exclude files from deployment (can also use `.gitignore` if desired)
+- [x] Support for `.neoignore` to exclude files from deployment [See how it works](DOCS.md)
-- Automatic detection and removal of deleted files from remote
+- [ ] Automatic detection and removal of deleted files from remote
-- Ability to push specific files without uploading the entire directory
+- [ ] Ability to push specific files without uploading the entire directory
-- And more… suggestions and contributions are welcome!
+- [ ] And more… suggestions and contributions are welcome!

 ---